5 Surprising Lessons From 20 Years of Taking Summers Off.

 As I get older and look back on my life, my most important and pleasurable memories have nothing to do with my work, which is surprising to me given the central role that work continues to play in my life.
 The moments I remember and treasure most happened during times of leisure.
 Further, my best and most creative ideas and insights came to me not when I was working but when I was taking a break from work.

-When you take the measure of your life, it is these spaces called rest that are the times that give it texture, meaning and joy.
+When you take the measure of your life, it is these leisure spaces that give life its texture, meaning and joy.

 Looking for more?
 Subscribe to The Slow Sip, my free monthly newsletter packed with articles, podcast episodes, practices and practical recommendations to help you transform your relationship to work and life.